felipelfv/simulation_nonlinear/README.md

 | simhelpers     | 0.3.1       | Joshi & Pustejovsky (2025)       |
 | dplyr          | 1.1.4       | Wickham et al. (2023)            |
 | ggplot2        | 3.5.2       | Wickham (2025)                   |

+## LLM/AI Usage Discloser

+As stated during submission, LLM/AI (i.e., Claude Code) was used solely in parts of the code.
+Specifically, we used for the extensive comments in "Function Documentation" which can be found across .R files at the very beginning.
+We also used for producing parts of the code in the plots script.
+All were checked for any issues.